 At each vertebral level, a pair of spinal nerves exit through small openings called foramina (one to the left and one to the right).
 These nerves serve the muscles, skin and tissues of the body and thus provide sensation and movement to all parts of the body.
 The delicate spinal cord and nerves are further supported by strong muscles and ligaments that are attached to the vertebrae.

 Common Causes of Neck Pain

-You may have been referred to a neurosurgeon because of pain in your neck or shoulder, or tingling and numbness in your arms.
-You may also have experienced some weakness in your arms or hands.
+Those with neck pain may be referred to a neurosurgeon because of pain in the neck or shoulder, or tingling and numbness in the arms.
+It is possible that patients may also experience some weakness in the arms or hands.

 Neck pain may be caused by disc degeneration, narrowing of the spinal canal, arthritis, and, in rare cases, cancer or meningitis.
 For serious neck problems, a primary care physician and often a specialist, such as a neurosurgeon, should be consulted to make an accurate diagnosis and prescribe treatment.

-You should consult a neurosurgeon for neck pain if:
+Neurosurgeons should be consulted for neck pain if:

 - It occurs after an injury or blow to the head

 - Fever or headache accompanies the neck pain

 - Stiff neck prevents the patient from touching chin to chest

 - Pain shoots down one arm